influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/https_setup.md

 Also change `localhost` to the relevant domain name.

-The best practice in terms of security is to transfer the certificate to the client and make it trusted (either by putting in the OS's trusted certificate system or using the `ssl_ca` option).
+The best practice in terms of security is to transfer the certificate to the client and make it trusted (either by putting in the operating system's trusted certificate system or using the `ssl_ca` option).
-The alternative is to sign the cert using an internal CA and then trust the CA cert.
+The alternative is to sign the certificate using an internal CA and then trust the CA certificate.

 If you're using a self-signed certificate, uncomment the `insecure_skip_verify` setting and set it to `true`.